whiskersthecat/recombination-rate/README.md

 In order to ensure that **checkSNPs** categorizes reads, feed it reads that originate from only one parent.
 Early tests prove very poor performance:
 > When processing 99989 parent B reads, 90123 are identified as parent B, but 33 are incorrectly marked as recombinant.
 Recombinant reads have mistake mismatches that make some mismatch sites appear to be from parent A.

+> When processing 99884 parent A reads, 1507 are identified as parent A, 52 are (incorrectly) marked as parent B, and 72 are (incorrectly) marked as recombinant.

 In order to properly assess recombination rate, the error rate must be vastly reduced.
 It is estimated that only 3 among 50000 reads should be recombinant.
+Consequently, the following improvements are to be developed in order to improve performance:
+- Improve assembly of parent A.
+- Improve assembly of parent B.
+- Improve .BED (high quality SNP) file.
+- Analyze the reads that contain incorrect mappings.
+Parent B aligned reads with a threshold number of mismatches are likely produced by incorrect mapping attempts to non - existent features to the Parent A genome.
+These reads are innacurate and should be removed.
+- Add a second .BED file.
+Remove any reads that do not agree with mappings and SNP analysis based on _both_ reference genomes (parent A and B).